 Prevailing Wage

-The department is required to pay a salary to the H-1B beneficiary and that salary must meet the “prevailing wage” as determined by the DOL.
-Because of these strict DOL requirements (as well as policy from the Office of Postdoctoral Affairs), part-time positions are not eligible for Yale H-1B sponsorship.
+The department is required to pay a salary to the H-1B beneficiary that meets the “prevailing wage” as determined by the DOL.
+Because of these strict DOL requirements (as well as Yale compensation policies for specific appointment type), part-time positions are not eligible for Yale H-1B sponsorship.

 All H-1B requests must be processed through OISS.
-Outside attorneys are not authorized to petition for H-1B status for any Yale employee without written consent from the OISS.
+Yale policy does not allow outside attorneys to represent Yale in the preparation of the H-1B petition for any Yale employee without written consent from the OISS.